haidarAlawie/glow/README.md

 # glow
+This is an API for a simple Blog application.
+It was done as part of an exam for a company namely GLOW.

 The two users created (one with staff status the other without) are {admin, haidar}
 Their passwords are: {password, Lebanon123} respectively